 It’s essential to analyze your company’s risks around reporting regulations.
 Because taxes are unavoidable, the best strategy is preparation and total transparency.
 This analysis will help you develop a strategic plan and ensure that you have the right systems and tools in place to automate processes and gain the clarity needed to navigate evolving regulations.

 3. Prepare for the global minimum tax of 15%

 The BEPS initiative consists of two pillars: Pillar 1 covers where large companies pay taxes, and Pillar 2 introduces a global minimum tax of 15%.
 Pillar 2 includes three rules, which will apply to companies with €750 million+ in revenues.

 - Rule #1: Known as the “income inclusion rule,” this rule is designed to determine the circumstances in which a company’s foreign income should be a part of the taxable income of its parent company.

 - Rule #2: This rule, the “under-taxed payments rule,” permits companies to manage how cross-border payments are taxed.

 - Rule #3: This “subject to tax rule” is intended to be used in tax treaties to allow countries to tax payments that might otherwise be subject to a low rate of tax.
 The tax rate designated in this rule is 9%.

 A major challenge to tax teams is that BEPS and the global minimum tax rules are still under negotiation and are continuously changing during that process.
-The rules are also complex, requiring companies to take much care and coordination in reporting across jurisdictions.
+Due to the complexity of rules and regulations, many multinationals turn to BEPS and global minimum tax solutions – to stay compliant across and adhere to the latest reporting jurisdictions.